aws-amplify/docs/docs/sdk/auth/fragments/android/hosted-ui.md

 ```
 After running the `amplify push` command, you will find a domain-name provisioned by the CLI for the hosted UI as an output in the terminal.
 You can find that information anytime later using the `amplify status` command.

-Note: your user pool domain is something like: `domain_prefix-<env-name>.auth.<region>.amazoncognito.com`
+**Note:** your user pool domain is something like: `domain_prefix-<env-name>.auth.<region>.amazoncognito.com`.
-{: .callout .callout--info}.
 If you've setup federation through third party providers, you would need to update the providers with the CLI provisioned domain-name.

 ### Setting up Hosted UI Domain With Facebook